token-tricksters/deep-learning-nlp/README.md

 For our third plan, we asked [GPT-4](https://arxiv.org/abs/2303.08774) to produce new examples.
 The data obtained from GPT-4 are of the highest quality. could only collect a restricted amount of data (~500 instances) due to ChatGPT's limitations and GPT-4's confidential nature.

+#### Caution: Synthetic Data

+OpenAI's GPT-2 and GPT-4, were trained on undisclosed datasets, posing potential concerns about data overlaps with our sentiment classification set.
+Even though these models are unlikely to reproduce particular test set instances, the concern remains and should be addressed.

 #### Results with Synthetic Data

 It's important to mention that our model didn't overfit on the training set, even after 30 epochs with 100,000 synthetic instances from GPT2.
 The methods used didn't improve the validation accuracy beyond what our best model already achieved.
-While some might argue that the model hadn't converged completely, the unchanged validation loss led us to stop further training.

-#### Caution: Synthetic Data

-OpenAI's GPT-2 and GPT-4, were trained on undisclosed datasets, posing potential concerns about data overlaps with our sentiment classification set.
-Even though these models are unlikely to reproduce particular test set instances, the concern remains and should be addressed.
+However, we believe that the synthetic data augmentation approach has potential and could be further explored in future research.

 ---